 All Breed Animal Rescue of the Carolinas

-has a variety of volunteer opportunities available.
-Monthly adoption event help needed: Setting up, breaking down Foster dog supervision, potty breaks, handing out information, pitching nail trims for donations.
+Do you love puppy kisses?
+Do you enjoy watching cute wagging tails?
+Become a volunteer!
+ALLBARC has a number of volunteer opportunities available, particularly for our monthly adoption events.
+Help us set up, break down, hand out information, supervise foster dogs and more.
 Appropriate for group service projects.
 Must be 18 years or older, or 13 years or older with parental supervision.

 CORRAL Riding Academy

 CORRAL is a Christian nonprofit that pairs rescued horses with girls in high-risk situations to provide healing and transformational life change.
 We do this through a long-term holistic approach.
 Want to help?
 Come to one of our first timer events, then sign-up for our Volunteer Orientation which will help you find your perfect niche at CORRAL!
 Opportunities for minors include administrative work.

 Orange County Animal Services

 Volunteers make a difference!
 We rely on the hard work, love and commitment of our volunteers in all of our programs.
 Teens age 16 and older can volunteer with no special supervision.
 Teens age 13 to 15 must attend orientation and training with an adult over 18.
 This adult must also volunteer with them.